 You might already have an idea about what processes are causing your employees and customers pain.
 If you’ve implemented response mechanisms like employee surveys or customer feedback forms, these are good tools to begin identifying problems or weak points in your current processes.
 If you’re not currently collecting this data, it’s the easiest place to start to help you identify pain points in your current system.
 If your organization regularly has one-on-ones between managers and subordinates, those managers will also be able to provide insight into the challenges that their teams are facing.

-Whether you’re a feedback collection expert, or this is your first time conducting interviews with stakeholders, we’ve put together a questionnaire with some of the most important questions to be asking your internal stakeholders once an inefficient process has been identified.
+Whether you’re a feedback collection expert, or this is your first time conducting interviews with impacted parties, we’ve put together a questionnaire with some of the most important questions to be asking your internal impacted parties once an inefficient process has been identified.

 Other feedback tools include employee and customer interviews or focus groups (for customers, we’d recommend an incentive such as a product or gift card to encourage participation), or data-based feedback tools like Google Analytics, Firebase, or HotJar for software-based processes.